Palungtar Airport

 Palungtar Airport (IATA: GKH, ICAO: VNGK) also known as Gorkha Airport, was an airport serving the municipalities Palungtar and Gorkha of Gorkha District in the Southern region of Gandaki Province of Nepal.

 History

-The airport was originally opened in October 1960. it is currently out of operation, for which the District of Gorkha has no active airport as of 2018.
+The airport was originally opened in October 1960.
+It is currently out of operation, for which the District of Gorkha has no active airport as of 2018.
 It used to serve as a main tourist gateway to the former royal city of Gorkha and its palaces, but lost importance after the area received road connectivity, namely Prithivi Highway.
-Despite out of operation, the airport served as a major landing site for helicopters distributing relief material after the Gorkha earthquake in 2015.
+Despite being out of operation, the airport served as a major landing site for helicopters distributing relief material after the Gorkha earthquake in 2015.

 Facilities

 The airport resides at an elevation of 1467 ft above mean sea level.
 It had one grass/clay runway which is 1067 m in length.

 Former airlines and destinations

 Until 1979, Nepal Airlines operated several routes from the airport.